Specializations in the MLIS Program

 More information about the Curation and Management of Digital Assets specialization is available here.

 Government Information Management and Services

 The Government Information Management and Services specialization focuses on the nature, current impacts, and potential future impacts of e-government.
 This unique program is for students interested in careers in librarianship and other information sciences as specialists in digital government information and e-government services.
 This specialization is entirely online, and is a cohort-based system.

 More information about the E-government specialization is available here.

 The Information and Diverse Populations (IDP) specialization focuses on instruction about and research into the design, development, provision, and integration of information services, resources, technologies, and outreach that serve diverse populations.
 Students who enroll in the specialization should be interested in diversity and inclusion as a core focus of their professional path.

 More information about the Information and Diverse Populations specialization is available here.

-This specialization leads to the MLS degree and Maryland state certification as an Educational Media Generalist, Level II (the official certification terminology for the "School Librarian").
+This specialization leads to the MLIS degree and Maryland state certification as an Educational Media Generalist, Level II (the official certification terminology for the "School Librarian").
 Students may enter this program with a background in education or any other academic discipline.

 Complete details about the program, the courses and competencies required for certification, and the overall program plan can be found here.